nostradomus/LHCreate-2017/README.md

 ### Mechanical construction

+The prototype housing has been built with ultra-light sandwich panels.
+The front and side panels for this modular housing have been designed using [Adobe InDesign](http://www.adobe.com/products/indesign.html). different files have been exported to [pdf format](pdf-files/) for easy printing on a plotter-like printer (A1 size required).

-The housing consists of several layers of lasercut and engraved plexi plates (3 & 6mm).
+The housing for the electronics consists of several layers of lasercut and engraved plexi plates (3 & 6mm).
 The required files to cut out these plexi sheets are available both in [.cdr or CorelDraw format](laser-cutting-files/) or in [pdf format](pdf-files/).
 A legend on which color to use for which action (contour cutting, inside cut-outs, engraving) is available as an instruction in the [readme document](laser-cutting-files/README.md) which is accompanying the files.

 ### Building instructions